maxim-papier/maxim-papier/README.md

 After my study, I would like to develop AR applications.

-> 👋 Hot Deal!
-For the sake of new knowledge, I am **ready to work for free** as a squire of an iOS programmer.

 _In addition, I am fond of time management and productivity and delve into popular neurophysiology.
 I love many sports, especially tennis, mountain biking, and BJJ.
 Happy father.
 Adore parenting._